pressbooks/docs/_pages/installation.md

 7. Navigate to **Themes** → **Installed Themes**.

-8. Network Enable "Luther", "Pressbooks Publisher", and any other Pressbooks theme you want to use.
+8. Network Enable "McLuhan", "Pressbooks Aldine", and any other Pressbooks theme you want to use.

 9. Navigate to **Settings** → **Network Settings**.